1 – Four Hundred Souls by Ibram X. Kendi and Keisha N. Blain

 # 2 – The Color Purple by Alice Walker

-Classic, deep, and moving, The Color Purple is a critically acclaimed epistolary novel by the Pulitzer Prize-winning author Alice Walker.
+With a new film adaptation in theaters, now is the perfect time to read this critically acclaimed novel by the Pulitzer Prize-winning author Alice Walker.
 The novel tells a beautiful story of pain, redemption, and hope – following two sisters in rural Georgia and spanning 20 years.
 The Color Purple broke down barriers around conversations of abuse and is heralded as a touchstone of classic American literature.
-If you’re not much of a reader, the novel has been adapted for both film and the Broadway stage.
 Buy now

-# 4 – The Bluest Eye by Toni Morrison
+# 4 – The House of Eve by Sadeqa Johnson

 # 5 – The Fire Next Time by James Baldwin